Encryptioner/private-chat/ai-instructions/task-1-plug-n-play-support.md

 ## Instruction List 2

 ### Instructions
-1. Create a guideline in `docs` directory of `in-browser-llm-inference` project on how to test this in dev and production
+1. Create a guideline in `docs` directory of `private-chat` project on how to test this in dev and production
 2. In the `markdown-to-slide` project, there should have a constant. where I can declare the url of the chat plug and play app.If the url is empty or not a valid url, the chat button won't show
 3. Update readme of both projects to ensure one can easily test and understand how it works